ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 defined an Organizational Domain as "The domain that was registered with a domain name registrar."
-This update to that document offers more flexibility to Domain Owners, especially those with large, complex organizations that might want to applying decentralized management to their DNS and their DMARC Policy Records.
+This update to that document offers more flexibility to Domain Owners, especially those with large, complex organizations that might want to apply decentralized management to their DNS and their DMARC Policy Records.
 Rather than just searching the Public Suffix List to identify an Organizational Domain, this update defines a discovery technique known colloquially as the "DNS Tree Walk".
-The target of any DNS Tree Walk is a valid DMARC Policy Record, and its use in determining an Organizational Domain allows for publishing DMARC Policy Records at multiple points in the namespace.
+The target of any DNS Tree Walk is discovry of a valid DMARC Policy Record, and its use in determining an Organizational Domain allows for publishing DMARC Policy Records at multiple points in the namespace.

 This flexibility comes at a possible cost, however.
 Since the DNS Tree Walk relies on the Mail Receiver making a series of DNS queries, the potential